Nintendo DS: North America and Japan

 As is normal for electronics, some were reported as having problems with stuck pixels in either of the two screens.
-Return policies for LCD displays vary between manufacturers and regions, however, in North America, Nintendo has chosen to replace a system with fixed pixels only if the owner claims that it interferes with their gaming experience.
+Although return policies for LCD displays vary between manufacturers and regions, in North America, Nintendo chose to replace a system with faulty pixels only if the owner claimed that it interfered with their gaming experience.
 There were two exchange programs in place for North America.
 In the first, the owner of the defective DS in question would provide a valid credit card number and, afterward, Nintendo would ship a new DS system to the owner with shipping supplies to return the defective system.
 In the second, the owner of the defective DS in question would have shipped their system to Nintendo for inspection.
 After inspection, Nintendo technicians would have either shipped a replacement system or fixed the defective system.
 The first option allowed the owner to have a new DS in 3–5 business days.

 Multiple games were released alongside the DS during its North American launch on November 21, 2004.
 At launch there was one pack-in demo, in addition to the built-in PictoChat program: Metroid Prime Hunters: First Hunt (published by Nintendo and is a demo for Metroid Prime Hunters, a game released in March 2006).
 At the time of the "Electric Blue" DS launch in June 2005, Nintendo bundled the system with Super Mario 64 DS.

 In Japan, the games were released at the same time as the system's first release (December 2, 2004).
-In the launch period, The Prince of Tennis 2005 -Crystal Drive- (Konami) and Puyo Puyo Fever (Puyo Pop Fever) (Sega) were released.
+In the launch period, The Prince of Tennis 2005 -Crystal Drive- (Konami) and Puyo Puyo Fever (Sega) were released.

 Europe

 The DS was released in Europe on March 11, 2005, for €149.
 A small supply of units was available prior to this in a package with a promotional "VIP" T-shirt, Metroid Prime Hunters - First Hunt, a WarioWare: Touched! demo and a pre-release version of Super Mario 64 DS, through the Nintendo Stars Catalogue; the bundle was priced at £129.99 for the UK and €189.99 for the rest of Europe, plus 1,000 of Nintendo's "star" loyalty points (to cover postage).
-On 23 January 2006, 1 million DS units had been sold in Europe, setting a sales record for a handheld console.
+By June 28, 2005, 1 million DS units had been sold in Europe, setting a sales record for a handheld console.